 I don’t remember the name of the park.
 Just that it was near the water, and mostly empty.

 I found a big rock and sat for a while, listening to the soft, steady rhythm of waves against the shore.
 Until it started raining.
-While looking for shelter I found this photograph instead.
+In looking for shelter I also found something my camera could linger on.

 The underside of the gazebo was simple, nothing grand.
 But I liked it.